NathanKolbow/eBack/README.md

 * -B: performs a backup based on the existing configuration
 * -R: opens an interactive session that helps with file recovery

--f and -s lead to an interactive shell, but -B simply performs the configured backup before quitting.
+-R, -f and -s lead to an interactive shell, but -B simply performs the configured backup before quitting.

 #### Shell commands: